elia83333/activate-windows-watermarks/README.md

 This repository contains recreated versions of the classic **Windows Activation watermark**, adapted for multiple operating systems.

-The font used is **Segoe UI** (by Adobe Fonts).
+The font used is **Segoe UI** (by Microsoft).
 I do not condone or promote any malicious or unauthorized use of this font.
 The included SVG file contains two versions: one with **editable text fields** and another with **vectorized text**.
 If you have Segoe UI installed, you can edit the text freely to suit your needs.